x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/fix-issues-with-printers-scanners-and-lob-applications-that-send-email-using-off.md

 ### Error: Client was not authenticated to send anonymous mail during MAIL FROM

 This indicates that you are connecting to the SMTP client submission endpoint (smtp.office365.com), which can't be used for direct send.
-For direct send, use the MX endpoint for your Office 365 tenant, which ends with "mail.protection.outlook.com."
+For direct send, use the MX endpoint for your Office 365 organization, which ends with "mail.protection.outlook.com."
 You can find your MX endpoint by following the steps in [Option 2: Send mail directly from your printer or application to Office 365 (direct send)](how-to-set-up-a-multifunction-device-or-application-to-send-email-using-office-3.md#option-2-send-mail-directly-from-your-printer-or-application-to-office-365-direct-send).

 ### My emails are not sent to recipients who are not in my organization